CSCfi/csc-user-guide/docs/computing/running/greasy.md

 ## Caveats

 Performance in threaded (OpenMP) jobs can be sensitive to the thread binding.
 If your job is parallelized via OpenMP, make sure the performance of individual subjobs has not suffered.
-MPI is less sensitive for this.

 A single subjob must fit in one node, but such a job could also be run as an array job.
 GREASY is thus better suited for jobs (much) smaller than one node.